The Force: Critical response

-The introduction of midi-chlorians in The Phantom Menace was controversial, with Evan Narcisse of Time writing that the concept ruined Star Wars for him and a generation of fans because "the mechanisms of the Force became less spiritual and more scientific".
+The introduction of midichlorians in The Phantom Menace was controversial, with Evan Narcisse of Time writing that the concept ruined Star Wars for him and a generation of fans because "the mechanisms of the Force became less spiritual and more scientific".
 Film historian Daniel Dinello called midi-chlorians "anathema to Star Wars fanatics who thought they reduced the Force to a kind of viral infection."
 Referring to "midi-chlorians" became a screenwriting shorthand for over-explaining a concept.
-Although Chris Taylor suggested fans want less detail, not more, in explaining the Force, the introduction of midi-chlorians provided depth to the franchise and fomented engagement among fans and franchise writers.
+Although Chris Taylor suggested fans want less detail, not more, in explaining the Force, Chris Bell argues that the introduction of midi-chlorians provided depth to the franchise and fomented engagement among fans and franchise writers.
 Religion expert John D. Caputo writes, "In the 'Gospel according to Lucas' a world is conjured up in which the intractable oppositions that have tormented religious thinkers for centuries are reconciled ...
 The gifts that the Jedi masters enjoy have a perfectly plausible scientific basis, even if its ways are mysterious".

 Characters' faith in the Force reinforces Rogue One's message of hope.
 The A.V.
-Club said Rian Johnson's depiction of the Force in The Last Jedi goes "beyond George Lucas’ original transcendental concept".
+Club said Rian Johnson's depiction of the Force in The Last Jedi goes "beyond George Lucas' original transcendental concept".
 Polygon said Johnson's film "democratize[s] the Force", depicting Force sensitivity in characters from outside a "Force-sensitive lineage" and suggesting that the Force can be used by anyone.